rmoscetti/machine-learning-scripts/R/Cumulative Performance Index/README.md

     print(cpi_values)
     ```

-Everything else in your README.md file looks great.

 ## Contributing
 Contributions to enhance functionality, improve documentation, or optimize performance are welcome.
 Please fork the repository and submit a pull request with your proposed changes.